limb-php-framework/limb/incubator/limb/migrate/lib/db.migration/readme.txt

 dump:
     Dumps database <dsn> to <schema> and <data> files.
+    You can ignore schema using --ignore=scheme or data using --ignore=data.

 init:
     Sets up <version> of databse <dsn> (0 for new db) to 'schema_info' table.
 Creates table if needed.
     Then makes dump action.
+    You can ignore schema using --ignore=scheme or data using --ignore=data.

 load:
     Cleans up database <dsn> and Loads <schema>, <data> instead